 An interactive toolkit for healthcare staff has been published by the NTSP in collaboration with the AHSN Network and the National Patient Safety Improvement Programmes in response to the COVID-19 pandemic, to support healthcare staff who are looking after patients with tracheostomies.
-You can access the toolkit here: Safe tracheostomy care toolkit for healthcare staff.
+Access the toolkit here: Safe tracheostomy care toolkit for healthcare staff

-The Chartered Institute of Ergonomics and Human Factors(CIEHF) have developed a bedside guide for routine tracheostomy care including a set of easy-to-use action cards.
+The Chartered Institute of Ergonomics and Human Factors(CIEHF) has developed a bedside guide for routine tracheostomy care including a set of easy-to-use action cards.
 This complements the NTSP toolkit.

-A multidisciplinary webinar produced in collaboration with the Intensive Care Society “ICS Education: Tracheostomy in the Covid 19 era” can be accessed here.
+A multidisciplinary webinar has been produced in collaboration with the Intensive Care Society “ICS Education: Tracheostomy in the Covid-19 era”.

-Our colleagues at OxSTAR (Oxford Simulation, Teaching and Research) have produced a number of short training videos, including closed suction and emergency tracheostomy management for patients with any risk of Covid 19.
-These are freely available here.
+Our colleagues at OxSTAR (Oxford Simulation, Teaching and Research) have produced a number of short training videos, including closed suction and emergency tracheostomy management for patients with any risk of Covid-19.

 As well as linking locally with our partners we are drawing on other relevant networks including the Thames Valley and Wessex Critical Care Network.